Skip to main content

 What else?

-It seems you missed another big issue that I have highlighted in this video, so recognize and think twice why it is essential to avoid skill-based task creation.
+It seems you missed another significant issue highlighted in this video, so take a moment to consider why itis crucial to avoid skill-based task creation.

 What can we do to avoid such a scenario?

-1st don't create sub-tasks like above but try to divide into components.
-The best is not to create sub-tasks and keep stories small.
-Work in the pairing as a unit instead of a passing story from one to another.
+First, avoid creating sub-tasks like above; instead, try to divide into components.
+The best approach is to avoid creating sub-tasks and keep stories small.
+Work in the pairing as a unit instead of passing a story from one to another.
 The team should focus on finishing one that already in progress rather than starting a new.

 Thanks for reading!
 If you have any queries, then reach out to me.
 I teach and coach the same in my Professional Scrum Developer training.